vladhsu/Registration-Form/README.md

 # Interactive Registration Form

-Welcome to our interactive registration form, a user-friendly application built with React.
+Welcome, this is my registration form, a user-friendly application built with React.
 This application provides a seamless user registration process, complete with a personalized greeting page upon successful login.
 It requires the user to input their username, email, and password.
 An added feature is a toggle button that allows users to show or hide their password for enhanced security.

 ## Key Features